Skip to main content

 MS SQL discovery jobMS SQL discovery job

-View Your MSSQL Discovery Job Results
+View MSSQL Discovery Job Results

-Navigate to the Device42 main menu and go to Applications > Application Components.
-If you don't see your SQL Server instances at the top of the list, you can search for "SQL" to narrow down the list.
+Once the job finishes, there are multiple ways to view the results.
+The most direct method is to view the discovered MSSQL application components.
+Navigate to Applications > Application Components.
+If you don't see your SQL Server instances at the top of the list, search for "SQL" to narrow down the list.

 You can see the newly discovered SQL Server instances in the example below.
 Click on the Name of one of the application components to view more details.